godwinpinto/word-wok/README.md

 Please create an issue to report a bug or new feature request

 ## Future plans for Word Wok
-- [ ] Securing the application using google auth (for building it as an independant application.
-Storing square auth details in DB.
-- [ ] Storing ingredients details of menu item in DB for easy pre-fill in future.
+- [ ] Google Auth for authentication where Square details are stored in Database
-- [ ] AI auto-generate keywords (suggestions) for description screen
+- [ ] Storing keywords in database for pre-fill in future
+- [ ] Extending the description component (hence used chat-bison) as stated earlier in the devpost earlier
-- [ ] Custom model for better precision of menu content from food ordering database
+- [ ] Dockerizing the platform for cloud hosting
+- [ ] Auto generation of keywords during the descriptive AI generation process
+- [ ] Keyword based inputs in name generation / suggestion process
-- [ ] Menu Card builder with Google AI Imagen to create a ready menu card that can simply be put to print
+- [ ] Using Google Imagen to generate menu background images, simplifying the process of physical printing the menu cards